About me

 I am glad you are here.

 My name is Randle Brooks.
 Born and raised in Texas, I have transitioned to a fulfilling life in Colorado.
-When I am not working, you may find me cooking, baking sourdough creations, attending a hot yoga class, or bothering my chickens.
+When I am not working, you may find me cooking, baking sourdough creations, or attending a hot yoga class.

-I help teens and adults who are seeking to strengthen their connection to self and build confidence, self esteem, and resilience.
+I help clients who are seeking to strengthen their connection to self and build confidence, self esteem, and resilience.
 I acknowledge the effects of trauma on the brain and body, including how it impacts the way we view ourselves and move through our world.
-My goal is to create a safe space for you to explore and get curious about your own healing journey.
-I walk with you, allowing you to explore what works for you so that you can take tangible skills and knowledge outside of the therapy room for lasting success.
+My goal is to create a safe space for you to explore, get curious, and access your own inherent wisdom for healing.

 My Approach

-I have a strong passion for holistic living and the mind/body connection, personally and professionally.
-Actively practicing a variety of forms of yoga for 7 years has taught me about the inherent wisdom that our bodies carry.
+I am passionate about holistic living and the mind/body connection, personally and professionally.
+Actively practicing a variety of forms of yoga for 7 years has taught me about all that we hold in our bodies, including trauma and pain.
 I work with the body and mind together in my practice as a therapist.
+I believe you cannot work with one without the other.

 In my integrative and trauma-informed therapy practice, I utilize a variety of methods and techniques.
-This includes somatic (body-based) interventions, Acceptance and Commitment Therapy (ACT) interventions, Dialectical Behavior Therapy (DBT) skills, and person-centered therapy.
-I also recognize the power of Polyvagal Theory and lifestyle changes to create a flexible and adaptable nervous system.
+I am Level 1 trained in Essence Oriented Therapy (EOT), and this informs my work with clients.
+I also utilize other somatic (body-based) interventions, Acceptance and Commitment Therapy (ACT) interventions, Dialectical Behavior Therapy (DBT) skills, and person-centered therapy.
+I recognize the power of Polyvagal Theory and lifestyle changes to create a flexible and adaptable nervous system.

 Population

-I work with teens, college students, and young adults who are struggling with anxiety, depression, self esteem issues, self harm, and body image issues.
+I work with teens, college students, and emerging adults who are struggling with anxiety, depression, self esteem issues, self harm, and body image issues.

 I work with Durango residents as well as anyone in the state of Colorado.
 I offer both in-person and telehealth therapy sessions.
 See my rates here.